 Bundling, or bundled payment

 This kind of health plan traditionally has covered only big, serious expenses.
 Some also could have annual or lifetime limits to how much they covered even then.
 The new catastrophic option in the ACA health insurance markets does include additional coverage and consumer protections.
 It covers three primary care visits a year, and certain recommended preventive services.
 Then the beneficiary pays bills out of pocket.
 In the event of a serious illness or accident, the beneficiary must meet the deductible, which is usually high.
 But out-of-pocket annual expenses are limited to $6,350 for an individual and $12,700 for a qualified health plan.
-People who qualify for federal subsidies on the exchange – tax credits toward paying for insurance – can’t use them for a catastrophic policy.
+People who qualify for federal subsidies on the exchange – tax credits toward paying for insurance – can’t use them for a catastrophic policy – one reason that most people are better off getting a Bronze plan on the exchange.

 This term refers to what happens when people’s income – and their eligibility for various health programs – changes.
 It’s especially common among lower-income people.
 In the context of the health law, it means that people could bounce back and forth from Medicaid eligibility to the subsidized exchange plans.
 A 2012 report from the Robert Wood Johnson Foundation estimated nearly 30 million people would experience it.
 It can create confusion, potential gaps in coverage and, potentially, disruptive changes if people have to change doctors and clinics repeatedly (particularly in the absence of interoperable electronic medical records).
 Minimizing churn is one of the arguments made by states that want to put the Medicaid expansion population in private health plans in the exchanges: It may create more continuity of coverage and care.